canibanoglu/tango_with_django_book/chapters/models.rst

 		'rango',
 	)

 When this has been done, save the file and synchronise the database.
-We need to do this as the ``django.contrib.admin`` application needs to add some database tables in order to function correctly.
-Run the command
+We need to do this as the ``django.contrib.admin`` application needs to add some additional database tables in order to function correctly:

 ``$ python manage.py syncdb``

-from within your Django project's root.
 You should see that the table ``django_admin_log`` is created for you.
-Once done, you must open your project's root ``urls.py`` file.
+Once done, open your project's ``urls.py`` file.
 This was created in the project configuration directory.
-Within the file, we first need to uncomment the two lines after the import statements.
-We also need to ensure that the URL pattern for ``/admin/`` is present, and points to the ``admin.site.urls`` module.
-Have a look at the code sample below to see our modified file.
+Within the file, first uncomment the two lines after the import statements.
+We also need to ensure that the URL pattern for ``/admin/`` is present, and points to the ``admin.site.urls`` module, as shown below:

 .. code-block:: python